MP cabinet expansion: Three MLAs inducted as ministers

 While Bisen and Shukla were administered oaths of office and secrecy as cabinet ministers, Lodhi was administered the oath of minister of state.

-Bisen is a former minister, a seven-time MLA from Balaghat and who is also the chairman of the MP Backward Class Commission.
+Bisen is a former agriculture minister, a seven-time MLA from Balaghat and also the chairman of the MP Backward Class Commission.

+Bisen had recently conducted a Ram Katha in Balaghat in which he invited self-spiritual guru Dhirendra Shastri.
+This move played an important role as the record-breaking participation of the crowd was made a base by his supporters to raise the demand to include him as the minister.

-He is a nephew of former chief minister Uma Bharti.
+Lodhi is the nephew of former chief minister Uma Bharti.
 In MP, there are about 9% Lodhi voters who have influence in over 65 assembly constituencies.

+Lodhi was inducted to pacify Uma Bharti, who has been critical of the state government on the liquor ban and also on an ‘unbalanced cabinet’.

 Bisen and Lodhi belong to the Other Backward Class (OBC) community, which makes up more than 45% of the population of Madhya Pradesh.

-Earlier, the name of BJP MLA from Narsinghpur Jalam Patel, the brother of Union minister Prahlad Patel, was also on the list but was dropped after dissent among BJP leaders to include him as minister.
+The name of BJP MLA from Narsinghpur Jalam Patel, the brother of Union minister Prahlad Patel, was dropped from the list after dissent among BJP leaders to include him as minister.

 With the inclusion of three new ministers, there are now 34 members in the CM Chouhan-led cabinet.